(b. 1962, Baghdad).

 Mr. Sidiq is self-taught as a composer.
-He studied piano at the Music and Ballet School in Baghdad from 1968-80 and there he earned a diploma.
-He then studied piano with Vera Barisivna at the Russian Academy of Music in Moscow, where he received his MMus in 1997.
+He studied piano at the Music and Ballet School in Baghdad from 1968–80 and there he earned a diploma.
+He then studied piano with Vera Barisivna at the Gnessin State Musical College in Moscow, where he received his MMus in 1997.

-Among his many honors are First Prize in the Baghdad competition (1992, for Al-Amiriyya), Grand Prize in the Arab Songs competition in Cairo (2000, for his arrangement of the Jordanian song 'Ud Lee) and First Prize in the Jordanian Song Festival (2002, for Ya dam'i il mur).
-His music has been heard in Algeria, Bahrain, Egypt, France, Germany, Iraq, Italy, Jordan, Kuwait, Lebanon, Syria, Turkey, and the USA, including a performance of Memory featuring cellist Yo-Yo Ma in Amman.
+Among his honours are First Prize in a competition in Baghdad (1992, for Al-Amiriyya), Grand Prize in the Arab Songs competition in Cairo (2000, for his arrangement of the song from Jordan Oud Lee) and First Prize in the Jordanian Song Festival (2002, for Ya dam'i il mur).
+His music has been performed in Algeria, Bahrain, Egypt, France, Germany, Iraq, Italy, Jordan, Kuwait, Lebanon, Syria, Turkey, and the USA.

 As a conductor, he served as principal conductor of the Iraqi National Symphony Orchestra in Baghdad from 1991–93.
 He has conducted the Orchestra of the National Conservatory of Music of the Noor al-Hussein Foundation in Amman since 1994.
 He has also conducted orchestras in Egypt, France, Germany, Iraq, Jordan, and the USA.